voborgus/lmru--tech/content/en/values/technology.md

 ### 2. We are automate everything as much as possible.

 * We prefer automated tests rather than manual testing.
-* Build & Deploy should be done automatically or by manual click on CI tool.
+* Build & Deploy should be done by CI tool.

 #### Practices & rituals:
 *[DevOps](../glossary/#devops)*